 2 Click 'Add / Configure Log Store'.
 Select if you want to create a log store for Application or System errors in the SAP C4C system.

 3 Select the fields for filtering for your log store.
+The filters differ for inbound and outbound SAP C4C messages.
 The following filter fields are available:

 4 Maintain the filter values for the fields in the Filter Definition panel under the log stores table.
 You can also add, remove or change filter fields and values later on in the area.
 You can use different operators for your filter value.
 You can add more than one filter filed combination per log store.
 To add an additional filter field combination click on the button 'Add Filter' in the 'Configured Log Stores' panel.